Travel guide

 For most individual travelers, eSIM wins for several compelling reasons:

 No risk of forgetting or losing it.
 Pocket WiFi is a physical device that you can leave in the hotel, lose in a taxi, or have stolen.
-The eSIM is integrated into your phone — if you have your phone, you have your connection.
+The eSIM is integrated into your phone — if you have your phone, you have the connection.

 Direct connection to the local network.
-Your mobile phone connects directly to local operators with the maximum available speed.
+Your phone connects directly to local operators with the maximum available speed.
 With pocket WiFi, there's an additional WiFi hop that introduces latency and can degrade speed in congested areas.

 No pending return.
-When you rent a pocket WiFi, you have to return it at the end of the trip (at the airport, by mail, etc.).
+When you rent a pocket WiFi, you have to return it at the end of your trip (at the airport, by mail, etc.).
 With eSIM, you simply stop using it or delete it from your device.

-Cost comparison by destination
+Comparative cost by destination

-Mexico / Latin America €10-€18 €35-€63 ~€40
+Mexico / Latin America Low Medium-high eSIM

-Thailand / Southeast Asia €8-€15 €42-€56 ~€40
+Thailand / Southeast Asia Low Medium-high eSIM

 The scenario where pocket WiFi can be economically worthwhile is when it's shared by 4 or more people: the cost per person drops drastically, and it can be cheaper than buying 4 individual eSIMs.